ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream to update
+- `streamId` -- stream identifier for the request
-- `selectExpression` -- expression selecting events for patching
+- `selectExpression` -- OData expression selecting type fields to patch
 - `item` -- object of the same type, T, as the property to patch

-Patches a value at the index noted by T item using the value denoted by selectExpression and T item from the specified stream, e.g.
+This call is used to patch the values of select fields of an event in the stream.
+The fields to be patched are specified by `selectExpression`.
+Values of the selected fields at the index of `item` are replaced with the values of those fields from `item`.

 ```
 var obj = new { TimeId = DateTime.UtcNow(), Value = 10 };
 PatchValue(“someStreamId”, “Value”, obj);